-- The complainant.
-If arrested, the associates. - Police reports, communications records, audiotapes, and digital recordings. - Canvassing the area.
+- Canvassing the area.
 Include any associated but unrelated areas in the canvass.
-Examine booking logs, hospital rosters or duty rosters for personnel who may have been in the area but who have not come forward.
+Examine booking logs, hospital rosters or duty rosters for personnel who may have been in the area but who have not come forward. - Security video tapes.

-Security videotapes.

 Document all your successful or unsuccessful attempts to locate and contact any witnesses.